kevintpeng/Learn-Something-Every-Day/UWaterloo/CS442: Programming Languages Principles.md

 Again, it's really just a hidden dictionary.

 #### More Useful Type Classes
+Haskell's purity, higher order functions, and parameterized algebraic data types let us implement polymorphism at a "higher level" than any other language.
+Type classes alow us to describe behavior of types.
+Again, in the previous section we have type classes like `Eq` that describe classes that can perform equaltiy checks.
+Here are more powerful type classes.

 1. Monoid in math is a set with an identity and an associative (bracketable any way) binary operation
   - integers with 0 and `+`
   - list with `[]` and `++` (more generalizable, so more useful)